fenago/react-graphql-course/md/lab_1.md

 Controlling document heads with React Helmet
 --------------------------------------------

-When developing a web application, it is crucial that you can control your document heads.
-You might want to change the title or description, based on the content you are presenting.

-React Helmet is a great package that offers this on the fly, including overriding multiple headers and server-side rendering.
+React Helmet is a great package that offers you to control document heads, including overriding multiple headers and server-side rendering.

 Install it with the following command: